 Over 70% of the world’s poorest people rely on agriculture and farming for employment and income.
 Outside of keeping the world fed, bolstering agriculture as a productive and sustainable livelihood has massive potential for poverty alleviation.
 Supporting efforts to improve agriculture can represent brighter futures for smallholder farmers around the world.
-While incredible progress has been made, and countless solutions tried in hopes of increasing farm productivity, profit, and sustainability, we know that often these innovations are under-utilized, incorrectly applied, or have unintended consequences.
+Countless solutions have been implemented to increase farm productivity, profit, and sustainability, and incredible progress has been made.
+But we know that often these innovations are underutilized or incorrectly applied, or they have unintended consequences.
 What we don’t know is: why?

-If we look closely, it’s clear that humans and our behaviors (and often, behavior changes) are at the root of nearly every product, service, or program designed to improve outcomes for smallholder farmers.
-Yet, the nuances of how we engage with the people and situations around us to both make decisions and take action are overlooked in the design and creation of the current approach to solutions.
+If we look closely, it’s clear that nearly every product, service, or program designed to improve outcomes for smallholder farmers requires behavior change to have an impact.
+Yet, the nuances of how people make decisions and ultimately take action are often overlooked in the design and creation of these solutions.

-Because behavioral science is uniquely suited to assess these types of problems and improve interventions, ideas42 is focusing on two main avenues in our new agriculture portfolio.
+Because behavioral science is uniquely suited to assess these types of problems and improve interventions, ideas42 is focusing on two main avenues in our work to strengthen agriculture.

 The first is agricultural finance.
 Of the few financial products actually available to smallholder farmers, most are not suited to their unique contexts.
 Many smallholder farmers are unbanked and live in rural areas, making it more challenging to leverage helpful traditional resources like loans or comprehensive savings programs.
 Farmers also experience cyclical financial flows and must balance cash windfalls at harvest time with major expenditures at planting time.
-We see a big opportunity to use behavioral science to strengthen existing financial products, create new ones, and enable farmers to make better decisions and optimize the financial services they are using.
+We see a significant opportunity to use behavioral science to strengthen existing financial products, create new ones, and enable farmers to make long-term decisions with their money.

-Our portfolio of work applying a behavioral lens to agriculture includes:
+Our work applying a behavioral lens to agriculture includes:

 - Ghana: Encouraging farmers to adopt best practices for row planting